estidley/win10script/README.md

 # Update List
 ### 2020-01-18
--Added jobs for each button
+- Added jobs for each button
--Added feature to disable button when used
+- Added feature to disable button when used

 # Future Fixes
 ### 2020-01-18
--Add an automatic way to enable buttons on job completion -And more!
+- Add an automatic way to enable buttons on job completion
+- And more!